6 Steps from Business Ideation to Immigration Sucess

 Since incubators are designated institutions under the Startup Visa program, they commit the Canadian government to ensure that entrepreneurs receive the minimum required content before issuing the Letter of Support.

-This means that in Phase One, the incubator must deliver essential content covering:
+This means that in Phase Two, the incubator must deliver essential content covering:

 While incubators provide valuable guidance and structured support, navigating this phase can still be challenging for foreign entrepreneurs, especially when adapting to the Canadian market, business culture, and legal processes.
 That’s where Innova steps in as your dedicated advisor, ensuring you meet every requirement smoothly.